vitorotri/computational-astrophysics/N-body/README.md

 	$ pip install numpy matplotlib pillow
 ```

-The use of nvc is because the code uses open-acc for the parallel computations using the naive algorithm for the forces.
+The use of nvc is because the code uses open-acc for the parallel computations when using the naive algorithm for the forces.

 ## Usage